Tutorial

-In this post, you’ll create an Angular CLI application, then add configuration to debug it in Visual Studio Code.
+In this tutorial, you will create an Angular application with Angular CLI and then add configuration to debug it in Visual Studio Code (VS Code).

-To be able to test an Angular CLI application, you need an Angular CLI application.
-This tutorial provides the basic steps, but for more reference on how to get started look at the Angular CLI page.
+To be able to test an Angular application, you need an Angular application.

 directory and installs the Angular dependencies.